What is a content calendar?

 Project scheduling tools have interfaces and features for managing work across an entire team, and not just for a single person.
 They often have some reporting features as well.
 These reports help you keep on track and understand the progress you and your team are making towards your content marketing goals at a quick glance.

-Project scheduling tools are best for teams that are used to following a process and rigorous tracking.
-If you have a team of specialists where different team members take on different roles, a scheduling tool might be right for you.
+Project scheduling tools are best for teams following a rigorous tracking process.
+If you have a group of specialists where different team members take on different roles, a scheduling tool might be right for you.

 If you want something more robust a tool, consider Teamwork PM.
 Teamwork PM is something that we use here at Fielday Marketing.
 Teamwork is a great project scheduling and management tool that works well in several different scenarios.
-If your team is just getting into project planning it can be used purely as an online shared checklist.
-If you have a more seasoned project manager running your marketing campaign it can be used as a full-blown project management tool.
+If your team is just getting into project planning, it can be used purely as an online shared checklist.
+If you have a more seasoned project manager running your marketing campaign, use it as a full-blown project management tool.

 Teamwork has a cost associated with it.
 As of August 2017, you'll spend about $69 a month to get small office access which is more than enough to run any content marketing campaign you'd like to manage.
-There is a 2 project "Free Forever" plan that is part of their 30-day
+There is a two project "Free Forever" plan that is part of their 30-day trial.
+While you'll be limited to adding 100MB of attachments, if you aren't adding documents or content and are just using Teamwork for task management, this very well could be all you need.

 A Free Content Calendar Template

 This template was designed with a 12-week blogging campaign in mind.
-Depending on how regularly you blog a campaign can be condensed or extended as need.
-Take this only
+Depending on how regularly you publish blog posts, a campaign can be condensed or extended as need.
+Take this only as a guideline and get creative.